 More informative tracking approaches:

-• Energy levels and sleep quality: As visceral fat decreases, systemic inflammation decreases, often reflected in improved energy, better sleep, and enhanced cognitive function.
+- Energy levels and sleep quality: As visceral fat decreases, systemic inflammation decreases, often reflected in improved energy, better sleep, and improved cognitive function.

 Apply the Science with RazFit

-RazFit’s bodyweight protocols are designed for the intensity levels that produce genuine catecholamine response and AMPK activation — not moderate-intensity circuits that leave fat mobilization mechanisms underactivated.
+RazFit’s bodyweight protocols are designed for the intensity levels that produce genuine catecholamine response and AMPK activation, not moderate-intensity circuits that leave fat mobilization mechanisms underactivated.
 The progressive intensity calibration ensures that each session as you advance continues to drive the molecular signals for fat oxidation.
+Gillen et al. (2016, PMID 27115137) showed that brief, structured interval sessions produce cardiometabolic adaptations equivalent to much longer continuous training; RazFit’s session design follows that evidence by keeping total duration between 10 and 20 minutes while maintaining the intensity thresholds that the research identifies as necessary for metabolic effect.